Human Resources Associate

 To calculate the FMLA period, a week is counted as a week of FMLA leave regardless of the work schedule.
 The only exception is if the school system temporarily closes for a solid week, the days the school system's activities have ceased do not count against the employee's FMLA leave entitlement.
 You will receive the dates of approved FMLA from the Benefits office.

-Additional Heath and Dental benefits for you
+Additional health benefits for you

 Leave of Absence